vyomasystems-lab/challenges-tanujsindhwani1992/level1_design2/README.md

 - Expected Output: seq_seen should have been 1 at 9955000.00 ns
 - Observed Output in the DUT dut.seq_seen = 0

-Output mismatches for the above inputs proving that there is a design bug From the above test input, it is clear that Design has incorrect state transitions mentioned within the code.
+Output mismatches for the above inputs proving that there is a design bug.
+From the above test input, it is clear that Design has incorrect state transitions mentioned within the code.

 ## Design Bug